Skip to content

 FREQUENTLY ASKED QUESTIONS

-Our Priority Communities
+Our Priority Communities (Who We Serve)

-We recognize that discrimination exists, and certain groups face disproportionate barriers to economic, social, and developmental opportunities, as well as to their rights.
-As an equity-driven nonprofit with a mission to serve marginalized communities, we prioritize women and gender-diverse individuals from historically underserved, under-resourced, and marginalized groups.
-This includes those who identify as Indigenous, Black, newcomers, survivors, migrants, refugees, landed immigrants, LGBTQ2IAA+, low-income, unemployed or underemployed, living with mental health conditions or disabilities, and those facing systemic barriers to economic and social participation and access to resources.
-Our priority community refers to the people we are committed to serving, who experience greater barriers and vulnerabilities compared to others.
-These communities, often subject to systemic challenges and injustices, are the focus of our efforts to address equity and provide intersectional-rooted support.
+As an equity-driven nonprofit with a mission to break down barriers and create opportunities for marginalized communities, we prioritize women and gender-diverse individuals from historically under-served, under-resourced, and marginalized groups.
+This includes those who identify as Indigenous, Black, newcomers, survivors, migrants, refugees, landed immigrants, 2SLGBTQIAA+, unemployed or underemployed, living with disabilities, and those facing systemic barriers to economic and social participation and access to resources.

 Website Language